aschampion/aschampion.github.io/_portfolio/pmds.md

   title: Parallel Molecular Dynamics Simulation
   alt: PMDS Visualization
 ---
-In Spring 2012 I implemented a 2D parallel molecular dynamics simulation for Georgia Tech's CSE 6730 Modeling & Simulation.
-Along with a team listed on the [GitHub repo](http://github.com/aschampion/gt-cse6730-pmds), the simulating contains a serial version and two distributed memory decompositions in Fortran 90 and OpenMPI.
+In Spring 2012 I implemented a 2D parallel molecular dynamics simulation for Georgia Tech's CSE 6730 Modeling & Simulation with a team listed on the [GitHub repo](http://github.com/aschampion/gt-cse6730-pmds).
+The simulation contains a serial implementation and two distributed memory decompositions in Fortran 90 and OpenMPI.
 My contributions to the project also include a rudimentary visualizer in Processing and dataset generator in C99.

-We simulated micelle formation by simple hydrophilic and hydrophobic molecules based on the [LAMMPS micelle](http://lammps.sandia.gov/doc/Section_example.html) example simulation.
+By default the project simulates micelle formation by simple hydrophilic and hydrophobic molecules based on the [LAMMPS micelle example](http://lammps.sandia.gov/doc/Section_example.html).

-To try it yourself with `gfortran`:
+To try it yourself with an MPI-enabled `gfortran`:

-{% highlight console %}
+{% highlight sh %}
 git clone git@github.com:aschampion/gt-cse6730-pmds.git
 cd gt-cse6730-pmds
 make all
 ./pmds # Note that this will take some time and produce a ~200MB dump file
 {% endhighlight %}

+With the simulation results in `out.dump`, you can now open the Processing visualization in `pmds_visualizer/pmds_visualizer.pde`.
+Note that the visualizer requires the [controlP5](http://www.sojamo.de/libraries/controlP5/) Processing library, and the paths in `pmds_visualizer/visualizer.properties` should resolve to the micelle simulation description file in the repository and `out.dump` file you generated above.